XiansAiPlatform/XiansAi.PublicDocs/docs/1-getting-started/2-first-agent.md

 ## Testing Your Setup

 !!!
-Important Note
+Important
     If you get a warning about another user using the same agent, you should change the agent name to something else.

     One tenant can have only one agent with the same name.

     For example,
-    `News Reader Agent` is already taken, so you should use `News Reader Agent - xyz` or something like that.
+    `News Agent` is already taken, so you should use `News Reader Agent - xyz` or something like that.

 Run the application requesting to test the configuration: